 I find the cookies are quite large enough if I use a marble-sized piece of dough.
 For a larger cookie, use walnut-sized pieces of dough.

-Once cool, sprinkle generously with confectioner’s sugar or dip the cookies in a bowl of confectioner’s sugar to coat completely.
+Once cool, sprinkle generously with confectioner's sugar or dip the cookies in a bowl of confectioner's sugar to coat them completely.

 What is the texture of walnut crescent cookies?

 These cookies have a very crispy texture.
-They should ‘snap’ when you break them in half, and have a distinct ‘crunch’ when you take a bite.
-Because they have a high butter/low moisture content, these cookies will stay crispy for a few weeks, stored in an airtight ti.
+They should 'snap' when you break them in half, and have a distinct 'crunch' when you take a bite.
+Because they have a high butter/low moisture content, these cookies will stay crispy for a few weeks, stored in an airtight tin.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Variations

 You can vary the flavour of these cookies by using different nuts.
-Try using chopped almonds, hazelnuts or even brazil nuts.
+Try using chopped almonds, hazelnuts or even Brazil nuts.

 For the essence, you could swap out the lemon with almond, orange or even cherry essence.
 I wouldn’t swap out the vanilla though – this is essential to the flavour of these cookies.